dteuscher1/Project426/README.md

 ## Results

-Looking at the out-of-sample accuracy metrics and ROC curves foe each model, we determined that the best model for this analysis was a Logsitic Regression model with the `home_difference`data set.
+Looking at the out-of-sample accuracy metrics and ROC curves for each model, we determined that the best model for this analysis was a Logsitic Regression model with the `home_difference` data set.
 Although, it is interesting to note that the team that was favored to win won apporximately 67% of the time and that our Logistic Regression model had an accuracy below this.
 Additionally, during the process of model fitting, we noticed that all the machine learning-based algorithms overfit to the training data sets and had in-sample accuracies arond 70-80% while the out-of-sample accuracies were around 60%.
-Also, we founc that overall, the difference in hustle stats was slightly more informative that the ratio in hustle stats.
+Also, we found that overall, the difference in hustle stats was slightly more informative that the ratio in hustle stats.

 ## Conclusion

 Overall, it seems that hustle plays on their own do not have a significant impact on winning or losing an NBA game as simply choosing the favored team results in a better accuracy than merely looking at hustle stats.
 Although, we believe there are other analysis that could be performed to further study this hypothesis:
-- We could look at NBA games where there is not a clear favorite to win and see if hustle stats do better a predicting "close" games
+- We could look at NBA games where there is not a clear favorite to win and see if hustle stats do better a predicting "close" games, where teams of equal or similar ability are playing against each other.
 - We could look at win probability or expected points added as the response variable instead of simply a binary win/loss variable
 - Hustle stats could be combined with regular box score data to see if any of the hustle stats come back as significant towards determining a win or a loss.
 - Include additional data and see if the addition of hustle plays improves model accuracy